enusbaum/ADNES/README.md

 var emulator = new Emulator(byte[] rom, ProcessFrameDelegate processFrameDelegate);
 ```

-As the emulator is running, Frames are processed and passed to the delegate as they become available.
-The delegate can then be used to display the frames in your own project.
+ADNES supports iNES format ROMs.
+The ROM is passed as a byte array to the Emulator.
+The delegate is used to pass frames to your application as they become available.

 4. Start the Emulator